thrackle-io/forte-rules-engine/CONFIG.md

      ---

     `NUM` stands for number.
+It is loading the static value into the next available memory register.
 This tells the rules engine the next element in the instruction set is a number.
     ```
         instructionSet[0] = uint(LogicalOp.NUM);
         instructionSet[1] = 5;